 It’s not just protein that makes black beans so healthy for dogs.
 These little wonders are packed full of other nutrients that serve as the building blocks for healthy muscles, organs, and coats.
 Here’s a look:

 - Dietary Fiber: This can be important for dogs dealing with weight issues!
-The zero-calorie fiber found in beans actually causes your dog to burn calories during digestion without actually adding fat or calories.
+The insoluble fiber found in beans actually causes your dog to burn calories during digestion without actually adding fat or calories.
 This can help to keep things moving along in your dog’s digestive system to help him lose weight!

 - Antioxidants: Dogs need antioxidants for all the same reasons humans need them.
 Antioxidants protect cells in the body from damage caused by oxidation stemming from the free radicals that are all around us.
 They fortify the body against disease and degeneration while protecting against everything from inflammation to heart disease.